makotonakai/heqsim/README.md

 ## About
  This Python library allows you to perform the simulation of heterogeneous quantum computing in terms of
+ - Different number of qubits on each quantum processor

- - Different execution time on each physical quantum processor
+ - Different execution time on each quantum processor
  - Arbitrary network topology
  - Reduction of the total execution time

 Currently, the following features are under development
-- Noise on each physical quantum processor (short-term goal)
+- Physical noise on each quantum processor (short-term goal)
 - Fault-tolerant quantum computing (long-term goal)

 ## Installation